Request your Free Consultation

 Insurance companies may also look at your social media profiles for evidence to use against you.
 For example, if your Instagram account has photos of you enjoying social or outdoor activities after you said that you suffered physical and emotional injuries, the insurance company could use this to damage your case and credibility.
 Staying off social media and focusing on your recovery immediately after a car accident is the best way to protect your case.

-If you were injured in a car accident in South Carolina, North Carolina, or Georgia, one of your first steps should be to contact a knowledgeable attorney to help you with your case.
+If you were injured in a car accident in Greenville, South Carolina, one of your first steps should be to contact a knowledgeable attorney to help you with your case.
 The Melonakos Law Firm is ready to advocate for you to get you the compensation you deserve for your injuries.
-Contact our experienced car accident attorneys today for a free consultation.
+Contact us online or call our experienced Greenville car accident attorneys today for a free consultation.